GitHub Agentic Workflows

 When multiple workflow instances are dispatched concurrently with different inputs (fan-out pattern), compiler-generated job-level concurrency groups are static across all runs — causing all but the latest dispatched run to be cancelled as they compete for the same slot.

-Use concurrency.job-discriminator to append a unique expression to compiler-generated job-level concurrency groups (agent and output jobs), making each dispatched run’s group distinct:
+Use concurrency.job-discriminator to append a unique expression to compiler-generated job-level concurrency groups (agent, output, and conclusion jobs), making each dispatched run’s group distinct:

 concurrency: